 At Whitfords, we don’t use synthetic fragrances.
 Here’s why:

-We will only use very low percentages of certified organic essential oils from plants and then mainly on body products.
+We only use very low percentages of certified organic essential oils from plants and then mainly on body products.

 This is a tough and complex topic because we love a nice scent and we do know that the first thing most people do when opening a jar of skincare is smell it!
 Our sense of smell is so powerful and smells have the wonderful ability to affect our mood and emotions and trigger memories.
 The history of fragrance is as old as human history.
 However, we also know that skin can sometimes be aggravated by products containing certain synthetic fragrances and even sometimes certain essential oils, triggering allergic reactions or skin irritation.